sethgeyer/http-with-sinatra-spike/README.md

 ## Exercise

 Simply run `bundle` to get sinatra installed.
-To run your application type `ruby app.rb` and that's it!
+To run your application type `rackup` and that's it!

 * Implement an endpoint `/`, also known as the root of the site
     * Displays a page with a link to the items page found at `/items`.